 I perform 100+ shows/gigs per year, and often I found my self planning when to change a string by what type of performance was coming up the next week.
 In most cases, I changed the string(s) at least 1 week in advance of a concert.
 This was usually enough time to break in the string and not have any issues with stability during the show.
 There were a couple of times that I had to change the string 1-2 days before a performance….
 This wasn’t ideal, but I was able to perform successfully in all of those cases.
 I carefully monitored if my pitch dropped, double checking my tuning quietly with a clip on tuner in between movements & pieces.
 A number of times I performed with the clip on tuner, just to be sure I could lock in my tuning on the new strings; no one complained.

 It seems like the Oliv set is more pitch stable than the Eudoxa set.
-Maybe due to the higher tension or the winding?
-Or because I have more experience now?
-I am not sure.
+I believe it is due to the higher tension of the string.

 Having the right gauges and tension scheme actually contributed more than I initially thought to stability.
 Having the bridge and nut properly widened is also important.
 You don’t want the winding to get caught on the bridge or the nut, especially with all of that peg tuning you’ll be doing.
 When I had the medium gauge Eudoxa a & d with the heavy gauge G and Oliv light C, I had a little trouble getting the low end to settle and stay in pitch.
 The tension across the bridge was not balanced.
 With complete set (medium Eudoxa set & light Oliv set) I felt the strings settle into pitch faster and hold their tuning better.
 I have experienced some intense pitch swings on the low strings due to weather extremes.
 In August, when it was very humid, I pulled my cello out of the case and my low C was down to AA!
 Sometimes I would put it away in the case, after having played in a’=440 and when I pulled it out of the case the next day, my cello would be perfectly in tune at a’=415!
 Another time, during rehearsal there was a very hot and humid thunderstorm happening but with the air conditioning on full blast and during the finale my C string surprised me by drifting up to C# (luckily the section was in Db MJ…).
 In my experience this year, if it is humid+hot the strings will drift flat, if it is dry+cold the strings will drift sharp.
 If it is humid+cold… things get really weird and floppy, good luck.
 On my cello the thicker lower strings are affected most by the humidity/temperature changes.